You’ve sent your first test SMS through the API. Now comes the part the quickstart skipped.

 For most integrations, a clean REST API with well-documented endpoints matters more than official SDK client libraries.
 Check whether the provider offers:

-- Clear endpoint documentation with request/response examples
+- Clear endpoint documentation with request and response examples

 - Copy-paste code samples in your language (Python, Node.js, PHP, cURL at minimum)